HerpeSite.org: Your HSV1 & HSV2 Support Network!

 What to Do First if You Think You Have Herpes

 First – Don’t panic!
 No matter what, you will be fine!
 It is strongly recommended that anyone who may suspect a possible infection with Herpes immediately consult with a knowledgeable Health care professional.
 A qualified medical practitioner can help provide an accurate diagnosis, testing, and discuss suitable treatment options.
 In light of the fact that there is ongoing scientific research, evolving developments in medical theory and treatments, and much conflicting information about Herpes in the media and elsewhere, it is also advisable to continue personal research on any and all aspects of HSV that pertain to each individual’s situation.

 And remember, Herpes is a skin rash caused by a virus, it doesn’t define you and it won’t kill you!

 Introduction to Herpes

 There are many HerpesViruses that affect humans.
-The primary ones we will focus on here are Herpes Simplex Types 1 and 2.
+The primary ones we will focus on here are Herpes Simplex Types 1 & 2.

 Herpes Simplex Type 1 (HSV-1)

 HSV is an acronym for the Herpes Simplex Virus.
 HSV-1 is the virus responsible for cold sores and fever blisters.
 Research has shown that between 50 to 80% of Americans carry the antibodies to HSV-1.
 Between 10 to 20% of that population experiences recurring outbreaks.
-Even though a person may visibly show no signs of recurrence, it is possible for a person to pass the HSV-1 virus.
+Even though a person may show no signs of outbreak, it is possible for a person to pass the HSV-1 virus.

 A staggering number of people, even those who have been infected for years, are unaware that these oral/facial outbreaks are a form of Herpes, and are therefore highly contagious.
 There is very little public awareness, education, or discussion of Herpes.
 We believe this is a major reason that it continues to spread.

 HSV-1 can also infect the genital area, many times passed via oral sex with someone who has a cold sore.
 It’s been estimated that at least 30% to over 50% of all new cases of genital herpes results from HSV-1, but many Herpes researchers think that number is much higher.